NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 *exclude by BNFCHAPTER - not recommended since very incomplete data

-*Why don't exclude by PRODUCT IDENTIFIER? (i.e., prodcodeid in CPRD) /*Why?
+*Why don't we recommend excluding by PRODUCT IDENTIFIER? (i.e., prodcodeid in CPRD) /*Why?
 It is a less transparent coding method.
 As product identifiers are numerical codes that do not contain qualitative information (eg, name, route, formulation), the exclusions are harder to visualise as one read through the coding script.